CristinaMarilena/DesignPatternsAndTechniques/README.md

 - each method has a postcondition (what it guarantees, what is returned)
 - each class has an constraint on its state (class invariant)

-## Field Dependency Injection Considered Harmful
+## FIELD DEPENDENCY INJECTION CONSIDERED HARMFUL

        Field
        @Autowired